High tourist season may well be upon us but the chances to get away from it all and enjoy the best places in South America in August are plentiful.

 Flower Festival in Medellin, Colombia

-The whole of Colombia celebrates one of its most prominent exports in August, in the 2-week Fiera de las Flores that’s as colourful and fragrant as can be.
-Medellin’s largest yearly festival is a cacophony of colours and inarguably one of the most photogenic cultural events in the whole continent.
-There are literally hundreds of events happening in the city during the second week of August (count on lots of music, food and street dancing) and given this is a fabulously sneaky month visit Colombia, since the country enjoys what’s called a ‘mini dry season’ in between the long rainy one, it just makes for absolute travel perfection.
+The whole of Colombia celebrates one of its most prominent exports in August, in the 2-week Feria de las Flores that’s as colourful and fragrant as can be.
+Medellin’s largest annual festival is a cacophony of colours and inarguably one of the most photogenic cultural events in the whole of South America.
+There are literally hundreds of events happening in the city during the second week of August (count on lots of music, food and street dancing) and given this is a fabulously sneaky month to visit Colombia, since the country enjoys what’s called a ‘mini dry season’ in the middle of the long rainy one, it just makes for absolute travel perfection.

 Feria de las Flores, Colombia